apache/gravitino/docs/how-to-use-the-playground.md

 ## TCP ports used

-The playground runs a number of services.
+The playground runs several services.
 The TCP ports used may clash with existing services you run, such as MySQL or Postgres.

 | Docker container      | Ports used             |
 | --------------------- | ---------------------- |